Nikon has officially announced the 50mm f1.2. Here is an overview and a general comparison to what some of the competition has.

 My favorite reference for how to do it right is Ex Machina.
 This film was shot using a super 35mm Sony camera ( similar to APS-C ), at f2.8 – f4 for the entire film.
 In full-frame comparisons, this would be closer to f4 to f5.6.
 Of course, it’s not exactly the same because of the anamorphic lenses.
 Generally having a beautiful background and production design is important to a film and the storytelling and professional cinematographers are careful to preserve this in their shots.
 Controlling the depth of field and the look of the background is an important part of the craft.

 Professionals should be careful about buying ultra-fast lenses and using them wide open for everything.
 Almost always you get more tonal depth with a slower lens with fewer elements and the bokeh often looks significantly worst when stopping down these ultra-fast lenses compared to slower lenses.
-Sure, a 50mm f1.2 is often sharper at f1.8 then a 50mm f1.8 but usually at the cost of some pop and bokeh smoothness.
+Sure, a 50mm f1.2 is often sharper at f1.8 than a 50mm f1.8 but usually at the cost of some pop and bokeh smoothness.
 Sometimes even contrast.

 Unless you need that extra stop in low light performance or often shoot in situations where you need to calm the background with shallow depth of field, you’ll almost be better off with a slower lens, like an f1.8, which in my opinion is the sweet spot in terms of versatility for a 50mm.